Ricardo Feller

-Ricardo Feller (born 1 June 2000) is a Swiss racing driver who currently competes in the Deutsche Tourenwagen Masters and GT World Challenge Europe.
+Ricardo Feller (born 1 June 2000) is a Swiss racing driver who currently competes in the Deutsche Tourenwagen Masters for Manthey Racing and GT World Challenge Europe for Lionspeed GP.
+He is a Porsche contracted driver, and previously drove for Audi.

+A homegrown Audi talent since age 16, Feller began his career in the ADAC GT Masters and won the title in 2021.
+He made his DTM debut in 2022, placed third in 2023, and won a fog-shortened Nürburgring 24 Hours in 2024.
+He was also GT World Challenge Europe Sprint Cup champion in 2023.
+Upon moving to Porsche, Feller won the 2026 edition of the 12 Hours of Sebring and 24 Hours of Spa.

 Career

 Early career

 Feller began karting in 2011, competing in the Supermini class of the Switzerland-based Bridgestone Cup.
 The following year, he expanded his karting program, taking second overall in the Supermini class of the 2012 Swiss Karting Championship.

 In 2016, at the age of 15, Feller stepped into single-seater formula cars for the first time in his career, joining Mücke Motorsport (branded as ADAC Berlin-Brandenburg) for the 2016 ADAC Formula 4 Championship season.